 Managing Depression Among Residents

-This metric is a measure of the percent of long-term patients showing signs of depression.
+This is a measure of the percent of long-term stay patients showing signs of depression.
+Many in the industry argue that this is a reasonable measure of resident quality of care.

 Appropriate Vaccine Usage